ElectroTechnique/TSynth-for-Teensy3.6/README.md

 - USB Audio in/out—appears as 16 bit, 44.1 kHz  audio interface on PC

 Hardware
--Teensy 3.6 with SGTL5000 Audio Shield.
+- Teensy 3.6 with SGTL5000 Audio Shield.
 Two 4061 multiplexers providing 32 channels from the pots into two ADCs.
 The rest of the pots and switches use remaining pins on Teensy.
 - Enclosure is laser cut acrylic with etched labels filled with yellow acrylic paint (this technique could be improved with experimentation), end cheeks are 3D printed.